 To meet Google’s rigorous E-E-A-T standards, a business must demonstrate its reliability, making local SEO the definitive real-world proof that your brand is a credible choice for nearby customers.
 If your data is fragmented—meaning your address or phone number varies across different sites—Google loses “confidence” in your business.

 When Google is unconfident, it won’t risk showing your business in the “Local 3-Pack” because it doesn’t want to provide a user with a wrong address or a dead phone line.
-Consistency is the language of trust.
+It might sound like a small detail, but in real projects, this is where most businesses struggle without even realizing it.

 How Local Citations Impact the Algorithm